JNRowe/jnrowe-misc/README.rst

 ``layman`` integration
 ----------------------

-If you use layman_ to sync your repositories you can simply add this repository to the supported list.
+If you use layman_ to sync your repositories you can easily add this repository to the supported list.

 If you're using layman v1.2.4 or newer, then the ``support/layman2.xml`` should